-I developed the term Body-Informed Leadership to describe the practice of being attuned to, and in conscious, skilful relationship with, the body’s signals as a leadership practice which generates safety and interconnection at the somatic level in our group cultures.
+I developed the term Body-Informed Leadership to describe the practice of being attuned to, and in conscious, skilful relationship with, the body’s signals as a crucial – although often unconscious – domain of leadership in our group cultures.

 Only from this place of choice do we have the resilience and the creativity to create the changes that are so longed for in this world.

 Being Love in Action teaches a core set of body-based skills and practices to:

 - Move, express and release intensity and emotional energy through the body, and

 - Explore, understand, and transform personal and collective nervous system imprints

 This workshop is for activists and change-makers of all kinds who seek to explore personal and collective Somatic imprints, to disentangle domination dynamics from their brain-bodies, and to sense, feel, and physically move their way towards more connective, creative and collaborative ways of relating within themselves, and with each other.